 - The SEVIS school code for the transfer-in school to ensure transfer to the correct school

 Work with the student to choose a transfer release date.
 Base that date on the student’s academic needs, travel and work plans and projected program start date at the transfer-in school.

 A transferring student must also contact the new DSO within 15 days of the program start date and register for classes.
 These students need to ensure that the DSO at the transfer-in school has all the information needed to update the SEVIS record, including any change of address.
 Advise the transferring student to contact the DSO at the transfer-in school.
 The DSO at the transfer-in school will be able to create a Form I-20 issued for the reason of transfer.
 Once a transfer student registers, the student should ask for a Form I-20 that shows the status as a continuing student and that the transfer is approved.

 On the transfer release date, the responsibility for the student’s SEVIS record transfers to the DSO at the transfer-in school.
 You can no longer have access to the record to make changes or print a new Form I-20.
 Your school will have a Deactivated record for the student.

-If the student’s visa is valid, the student does not need a new visa if returning to the United States within five months of the exit date.
+If the student’s visa is valid, the student does not need a new visa.
 If the student has a Terminated record because of a failure to maintain status or has violated any provision of the INA, as amended, the student may be denied re-entry to the United States under §212(a)(6)(G) of the INA, as amended.